-Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with international human rights standards; (2) allow some juvenile cases to be subject to direct file; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.
+Consequently, some minors may still be subject to age-inappropriate juvenile court responses due to state laws that: (1) fail to establish a minimum age for juvenile court jurisdiction that aligns with domestic standards; (2) allow some juvenile cases to be subject to direct file; and (3) do not require the juvenile court to consider past trafficking victimization or trauma when making a transfer determination.

 2.9.1 Recommendation: Enact comprehensive state laws requiring age-appropriate juvenile court responses for all children accused of engaging in juvenile or criminal conduct.
+(See Issue Brief 2.9.)

-Policy Goal 2.10 State law defines child abuse to include child sex trafficking for purposes of accessing child welfare services.
+Policy Goal 2.10 State law defines child abuse to include child sex trafficking to ensure access to child welfare services.

-Nevada law defines "abuse or neglect of a child" to include commercial sexual exploitation of children but not child sex trafficking.
+Nevada law defines "abuse or neglect of a child" to include commercial sexual exploitation of children.
 Specifically, Nev.
 Rev. Stat.
 Ann. § 432B.020(1)(b) ("Abuse or neglect of a child" defined) defines "abuse or neglect of a child" to include "sexual exploitation," which is defined under Nev.
 Rev. Stat.
 Ann. § 432B.110(1) ("Sexual exploitation" defined) to include "forcing, allowing or encouraging a child . . . [t]o solicit for or engage in prostitution."
 Nev.
 Rev. Stat.
 Ann. § 432B.330(6)(a)(2) (Circumstances under which child is or may be in need of protection) also defines abuse to include "sexual exploitation."